0vercl0k/wtf/README.md

 - ✔ Code-coverage via software breakpoints,
 - ❌ Demand-paging so start-up is slow (as it needs to load the full crash-dump in memory),
 - ✔ Timeout is implemented with a timer,
-- ✅ Full execution traces are supported,
+- ✅ Full execution traces are supported but are slow (exiting VMX is costly),
 - ✔ Deterministic if handling source of non determinism manually (for example, patching `nt!ExGenRamdom` that uses `rdrand`),
 - ✔ Speed seems to be ok for long executions (lots of bottleneck in whv though; ~10x slower than WHV when I was fuzzing IDA).